-Unapologetic challenges the ongoing narrative of “otherness” and provides a platform for an overlooked community of young British South Asian women from Lancashire, too often invisible and unheard, whose painted portraits will be displayed in the Harris collection and reproduced on banners, hung on The Town Hall in Blackburn, The Haworth Art Gallery in Accrington, Towneley Hall in Burnley and Nelson Library in Nelson.
+Unapologetic challenged the ongoing narrative of “otherness” and provided a platform for an overlooked community of young British South Asian women from the North West, too often invisible and unheard, whose painted portraits were displayed at the Blackburn Museum & Art Gallery and reproduced on banners, hung on The Town Hall in Blackburn, The Haworth Art Gallery in Accrington, Towneley Hall in Burnley and Nelson Library in Nelson.

-Unapologetic is a co-commission with The Harris, Preston
+Unapologetic was a co-commission with The Harris, Preston

 Download information about the Participants in their own words below